Muthukumar127/-PSP-Pose-Controller-Control-PSP-Emulator-Using-Body-Movements-/README.md

 🏆 Gesture Customization – Add user-configurable mappings.
 🎥 Improved Pose Detection – Enhance accuracy with AI tuning.
 📱 Mobile Support – Extend to Android/iOS apps.

+## License

+This project is for **educational and research reference only**.

+🛑 **Unauthorized use, reproduction, or distribution of this code is strictly prohibited.**
+Please contact the author for permission.